 Born and raised in Seymour, Indiana.
 Michael took an interest in music when he was in the 6th grade at Redding Elementary School.
 He started singing in choir and was tested for band in which he landed a position in the trumpet section of the Junior High School band.

-After Graduation he left Seymour to pursue his ambition to become a full time musician.
+He left Seymour to pursue his ambition to become a full time musician.
 He went to Columbus and got with a group called "Utopia" which was a progressive rock band.
 This project last a couple of years.
 Michael hit the road from there.
 Making music full time and traveling across the States.
 Talent agents kept Michael busy for the next 25 years playing night clubs to concerts.

 I hope you enjoy this site as much as you enjoy listening to the talents of Michael S Henderson